Codefresh Classic

 Templatization examples for CF arguments

-Arguments such as CF_IMAGE, CF_GIT_BRANCH, and CF_JIRA_MESSAGE are populated dynamically when the Codefresh Classic integration pipeline is triggered.
+Arguments such as CF_IMAGE, CF_GIT_BRANCH, and CF_JIRA_MESSAGE are populated dynamically when the Codefresh integration pipeline is triggered.
 You can templatize the values of these arguments to ensure that the required information is included in the reported image.

 CF_IMAGE examples